CARGO BIKE FACEOFF

 The evolution of the Longtail... the mid-tail!
 Benno builds stability with a wide tire, safety with a low center of gravity, and excellent handling with it's short wheelbase.
 Equipped with powerful Bosch motors, these are

 Urban Arrow took the Dutch cargo bike and revolutionized it.
-Based in Amsterdam, their bikes combine modern materials with the conventional upright Dutch riding position.
+Their bikes combine modern materials with the conventional upright Dutch riding position.
 Aluminum frame, impact-resistant EPP boxes.
-An established leader.

 Bullitt revolutionized the cargo bike by resurrecting the famous Danish long-john, a bike originally designed for speedy freight delivery.
 Bullitt's are light, fast, and spec'd with high-end parts that give the Bullitt it's legendary feel.